alexalarcon1/macallan-app/README.md

 # Project Macallan

-Class project Project Management 5800
+Class project for Project Management 5800 at Baruch College